 No!
 The anarchists are socialists, because they too want a radical social reform; and they are communists, because: they too feel convinced that community of property must form the only basis of such a reform.
 But there are something more.
-They have also a characteristic mark of their own, and neither socialism nor comthe immense importance of such a maneouvre with respect to the final issue of the contest must be evident to all.
+They have also a characteristic mark of their own, and neither socialism nor communism will ever fully satisfy them until thoroughly pervaded by the spirit of anarchism and, stamped with its mark.